 Highland Baseball Club Little League – Evansville, Ind.

 Since its establishment in 2014, the Highland Baseball Club Little League has become one of the largest and fastest growing Challenger programs in the country, with 157 players participating in 2017, and has become an integral part of the community in Evansville, Ind.
-Led by the 2016 Little League Challenger Award recipient, Matt Pokorney, the Highland Baseball Club Little League has worked directly with the Little League Grow the Game Grant Program, the Honda Little League Grant Program, and Evansville native Don Mattingly through the Mattingly Charities to make facility improvements and offer the best possible resources for all of its participants throughout the Evansville community.
+Led by the 2016 Little League Challenger Award recipient, Matt Pokorney, the Highland Baseball Club Little League has worked directly with the Little League Grow the Game Grant Program, and Evansville native Don Mattingly through the Mattingly Charities to make facility improvements and offer the best possible resources for all of its participants throughout the Evansville community.

 “On behalf of everyone involved in our league, we are excited for this opportunity to represent Highland Baseball in Williamsport,” said Matt Pokorney, Highland Baseball Club Little League Challenger Division President.
 “All of us who volunteer with this program focus on the abilities of each one of our All-Stars.
 It’s the best show on turf!”